AdamSchrey/teletext-terminal-ard/README.md

 # HOW TO RUN
 You need "Python3" to run the program.
-Open your terminal and navigate to the right directory.
+Open your terminal emulator and navigate to the right directory.
 Start the program with: "python3 ard_teletext.py"

 # DEVELOPER